Dzsodie/bettinggame/README.md

     ]
     }
    ```
-5. Now send the request to the Login endpoint.
+6. Now send the request to the Login endpoint, no authorization needed.
 - Response should look like the following.
     ```shell
     {